KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialLinkTimePolymorphismBasics.md

 - You need buildsystem support: decision what libraries to link is done through build system, therefore you need to be ready to modify it.

-As you can see, link-time polymorphism is not the silver bullet and it has its own restrictions.
-But, im my opinion, it deserves to be used much more that it is used nowadays: in a lot of cases we don't really need to change implementation while program is running, but runtime polymorphism is still used and so we're paying excessive performance price for it.
+As you can see, link-time polymorphism is not a silver bullet and it has its own restrictions.
+But, in my opinion, it deserves to be used much more that it is used nowadays: in a lot of cases we don't really need to change implementation while program is running, but runtime polymorphism is still used and so we're paying excessive performance price for it.

 ### Example problem

-Let's imagine that our replication needs to serialize data in textual format in development mode for easier debugging and in binary format in production mode for smaller file size.
+Let's imagine that our application needs to serialize data in textual format in development mode for easier debugging and in binary format in production mode for smaller file size.
 The most classic solution for such cases is runtime
-polymorphism: using pure virtual interface and two implementations for production and development.
+polymorphism: using pure virtual class with two implementations: for production and for development.
 It is working solution, but is looks kind of clumpsy for me:

-- We don't need to ever switch implementations during runtime, but we're paying runtime polymorphism costs.
+- We don't ever need to switch implementations during runtime, but we're paying runtime polymorphism costs.
 - Unneded development logic will be compiled into production executable and vice versa.
 It's not critical, of course, but not elegant either.